 In Planning Support for the AllLights Control, you decided to support new test object methods on AllLights test objects.
 You now need to add these methods to the list of additional test object methods required for the test object class.
 After you finish generating the support files using the wizard, you will implement support for the methods you add.

 The test object methods are added to the existing test object class.
-This means that the new methods appear in UFT for all test objects of this class, regardless of whether or not they are supported for these objects.
-In a UFT GUI test, if you call a test object method for an object, and that method is not supported, a run-time error occurs.
+This means that the new methods appear in UFT One for all test objects of this class, regardless of whether or not they are supported for these objects.
+In a UFT One GUI test, if you call a test object method for an object, and that method is not supported, a run-time error occurs.
 This is the reason you are creating the new AllLights test object class.

 Click Add in the Additional test object methods required for test object class pane.
 The Test Object Method dialog box opens.